ryanczm/Analytic-Musings/notes/fa/fa.md

 * Past performance is of course not indicative of future results.
 A manager can perform well his whole career, move to a new club and flop.
 That is again a problem in football betting in general...past results != future performance.

+## Datasets Not Spanned

+* Complex in-game play-by-play events data, from StatsBomb or Opta.
+Proprietary, used by scouts, expensive.
+* PLayer in-game statistics.
+Per game, aggregated from the former.
+Do these have any use?
+It tells you how a player performed / what he did in a game, beyond just the player ratings.
+Ratings are a function of this.

 ## Player Assessment with Stats

 How do we optimally make use of statistics to scout players?
 Say, examine successful players per position - take a look at their stats, extrapolate to scout new players.
 Like factors driving returns.